 Beyond notification of a breach, organisations must also make efforts to share details concerning the nature of the breach, the amount and type of data compromised, and the measures being taken to address it.
 Failure to comply with any aspect of the legislation could lead to a fine of €20m or 4% of annual turnover, whichever figure is higher.

-Preparing for GDPR compliance
+Achieving GDPR compliance

 A GDPR Data Readiness Assessment is a good starting point for any organisation wanting to understand its level of GDPR preparedness and identify where improvements need to be made.
 Achieving Cyber Essentials certification, a government-endorsed cyber security standard, is recommended to demonstrate good practice.
 So too is commissioning a regular penetration test to identify and help address more complex vulnerabilities pertaining to technology, people and processes.